Matteo Guidicelli: Entertainment career

 Guidicelli's acting career started when he joined the fourth season of the teenage comedy sitcom Go Kada Go in 2007, becoming a member of ABS-CBN's Star Magic.
 The next year, he played supporting roles in the action fantasy show Kung Fu Kids and in the soap opera Ligaw na Bulaklak.
 He used to be a regular on SOP Fully Charged along with a guest role in All My Life as part of his transfer to GMA Network.
 In 2010, he returned to ABS-CBN through the primetime fantasy television series Agua Bendita, where he was given a major role.

 In 2011, Guidicelli became one of the hosts of the noon-time variety game show Happy Yipee Yehey!, and was cast to play Trevor Wu, one of Kim Chiu's leading men in My Binondo Girl, a TV show shot in Manila and Hong Kong, and released internationally.
 2011 also marked the year Guidicelli was cast in his first film, Catch Me, I'm in Love.

 He landed his first lead role in 2012, starring as the lovestruck Carlo in the successful indie film, My Cactus Heart.

 Apart from acting, Guidicelli also pursued a career in singing.
 In 2011, Star Records released Guidicelli's first single "Someone Like You" as an Internet download.
 On January 17, 2016, he launched his first self-titled album Matteo Guidicelli under the same recording company.

 He played a lead role in the romantic show Dolce Amore, which debuted on February 15, 2016.

 After 13 years of being with Star Magic, Guidicelli signed a contract with Viva Artists Agency.

-After almost 13 years, Guidicelli returned to GMA Network to joined the longest-running morning show Unang Hirit.
+After almost 13 years, Guidicelli returned to GMA Network to join the longest-running morning show Unang Hirit.

 Military

-Guidicelli is a reservist in the Philippine Army as a 2nd Lieutenant of the Armed Forces of the Philippines.
+Guidicelli is a reservist in the Philippine Army as a 2nd Lieutenant of the Armed Forces of the Philippines (AFP).
 He has undergone rigorous training with the 1st Scout Ranger Regiment and the Presidential Security Group.
-The AFP confirmed that he was treated the same way as any other trainee.
+The AFP confirmed that he was treated the same way as any other trainee despite his celebrity status.

 Personal life

-In November 2019, Matteo got engaged to his long time girlfriend Sarah Geronimo; they got secretly married in a Christian Wedding Ceremony at Victory Church, The Fort past six in the evening, Thursday night on February 20, 2020.
-Senior Pastor Paulo Punzalan officiated the ceremony.
+In November 2019, Matteo got engaged to his longtime girlfriend, singer Sarah Geronimo; they secretly got married in a protestant wedding ceremony at Victory Church in Taguig on February 20, 2020.